uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 ```
 $ git fetch origin
 ```
-"git fetch" will download data from the remote repository, but will not modify anything locally.
+`git fetch` will download data from the remote repository, but will not modify anything locally.
 This is a good way to check up on the progress of other collaborators.
 ```
 $ git pull origin master
 ```
-"git pull" runs the aforementioned fetch and then merges the changes in the remote repository to your local environment.
-Pull is equivalent to a "fetch" and then a "merge".
+`git pull` runs the aforementioned `fetch` and then merges the changes in the remote repository to your local environment.
+Pull is equivalent to a `fetch` and then a `merge`.
 As such, there is a chance for merge conflicts if you share modified files or lines with the remote repository.

 **Updating a Remote Repository**

 When working on a feature, it's a good idea to create your own branch instead of working directly on master.
 To update the remote repository to show your new branch:
 ```
 $ git push -u origin <branch-name> # -u flag needed if branch not present on remote
 ```
 You can see if the push was successful by checking your pushed branch on GitHub by clicking on the branch drop-down underneath "Code":

 <img src="../img/git-branches-2.png" alt="git-branches" width="400">